 Even though the product is pretty great, there are definitely a few Berkey water filter problems.
 Most of them pertain to the design of the dispensing of the water and not the filters themselves.

-Berkey does offer a Water View Spigot, which is a tall sight glass that goes between the lower chamber and the spigot.
-It’s as tall as the lower chamber and shows how much water is left in the lower chamber as the water in the sight glass will be at the same level as the water level in the chamber.
+Berkey does offer a Water View Spigot.
+It is a tall sight glass that goes between the lower chamber and the spigot.
+It’s as tall as the lower chamber and shows how much water is left in the lower chamber.
+The water in the sight glass will be at the same level as the water level in the chamber.
 Good ol’ fluid dynamics for ya!

-We didn’t purchase this because it was about $40 more at the time and we figured we’d lift the top chamber up and look if we needed to know.
+We didn’t purchase this because it was about $40 more at the time.
+We figured we’d lift the top chamber up and look if we needed to know.

 Another odd thing that happens sometimes is that even though there is purified water in the lower chamber, when I open the spigot to fill my cup, the water just trickles out and almost comes to a stop.
-This has happened to a couple other people who own a Berkey and we all came to the conclusion there is a suction issue going on that is stoping the flow rate.
+This has happened to a couple other people who own a Berkey.
+We all came to the conclusion there is a suction issue going on that is stoping the flow rate.

 Cleaning the Berkey Water Filter